babazaroni/RoboND-Perception-Project/writeup.md

 ## Introduction

-The goal for this project is to provide a robot with the necessary information in order for it to move objects on a table in front of it to bins located on either side.
+The goal for this project is to provide a robot with the necessary information for it to move objects on a table in front of it to bins located on either side.
 The robot uses an RBGD camera, which captures a  color image, as well as depth information using infra-red illumination and detection.
 After the objects are identified, a pick list is retrieved and the objects are moved to the bin assigned to them.

 ![robot](misc_images/robot.png)